CENTER GROVE COMMUNITY SCHOOL CORPORATION

 If you child loses or their textbook is damaged you will be charged the full replacement price of the book (regardless of your free and reduced status).For lost or damaged iPads please click here for the Mobile Minds Frequently Asked Questions document.

 How will I be notified if I have unpaid textbook fees?You will be given a statement and a reminder from your child's school for your fees.
 If your fees are not paid by the date given, you could be turned over to collections.
+Please note that a $10 collections fee will be added to unpaid accounts.
 For past due accounts, please contact our collection agency.
 Click here for more information.

 What happens if my check is returned?